 Protective and soothing blend, so great for sensitive skins.

-Benzoin 10 drops, mandarin 20 drops and chamomile 6 drops
+Benzoin 10 drops, mandarin 20 drops and roman chamomile* 6 drops – * avoid with allergies to the daisy family.

 Deeply nourishing blend, so perfect for very dry, cracked hands in need of some serious care.